One million farmers to benefit from PFJs by 2020 - Akufo-Addo

-More than one million farmers are expected to benefit from the Planting for Food and Jobs (PJF) programme by year 2020, President Nana Addo Dankwa Akufo-Addo, has said.
+More than one million farmers are expected to benefit from the Planting for Food and Jobs (PJF) programme by the year 2020, President Nana Addo Dankwa Akufo-Addo has said.

 President Akufo-Addo said they would continue to put in more resources to boost food production and returns to transform the lives of the people.